sasmaq/files_watermark/doc/tasks.md

 ### PDF (`PdfWatermarker`)

-Everything below is delivered against FPDI + TCPDF and is scheduled to be rewritten on tc-lib-pdf — see [PDF stack migration](#pdf-stack-migration-to-tc-lib-pdf).
-Read the notes here as the specification the rewrite has to keep satisfying, particularly the tile geometry.
+Everything below was originally delivered against FPDI + TCPDF and has since been rewritten on tc-lib-pdf — see [PDF stack migration](#pdf-stack-migration-to-tc-lib-pdf).
+The notes here are the specification the rewrite had to keep satisfying, and still does; the tile geometry in particular came through unchanged.

 - [x] Text overlay tiled across every page of a multi-page document
 - [x] Image / logo overlay